fscorrupt/awesome-stars/README.md

 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [Mastermindzh/tidal-hifi](https://github.com/Mastermindzh/tidal-hifi) - The web version of Tidal running in electron with hifi support thanks to widevine.
-- [meltylabs/melty](https://github.com/meltylabs/melty) - Open source AI code editor.
+- [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:
 - [thomasloven/lovelace-more-info-card](https://github.com/thomasloven/lovelace-more-info-card) - 🔹 Display the more-info dialog of any entity as a lovelace card
 - [ducan-ne/remove-bg](https://github.com/ducan-ne/remove-bg) - Remove background directly in your browser, powered by WebGPU
 - [koush/scrypted](https://github.com/koush/scrypted) - Scrypted is a high performance video integration and automation platform